 "About 2 months ago I began getting my period every 2 weeks.
-What could be the cause?
+What could be the cause?"

 And, this month I started getting my menstrual cycle every 5 days.
 Do you know what may be the cause?I am 33.
 I recently stopped taking birth control.

 It is possible that this could be related to stopping your birth control but it is not a common that it would occur this frequently.
 It may be that you have an endocrine disturbance that may be causing you to have some changes to your menstrual cycle.
 Sometimes this can be accompanied by other things such as hair growth or loss, lack of energy or increased energy, and changes in your breast size or menstrual cycle.
 The best way to know the cause of this is to see a doctor and have them perform the appropriate diagnostic tests and decide the best diagnostic tests to find out what is wrong and then the treatment options available to you.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.